mogvision/ADL/TensorFlow/README.md

 # - The `--user` flag ensures the packages are installed to your user directory
 #   rather than the system directory.
 # - TensorFlow 2 packages require a pip >= 19.0
-python -m pip install --upgrade --user pip cd ~/ virtualenv -p python3 ADL_env source ~/ADL_env/bin/activate
+python3 -m pip install --upgrade --user pip cd ~/ virtualenv -p python3 ADL_env
+source ~/ADL_env/bin/activate